GraceJonn123/GraceJonn123.github.io/about.md

 ---

 I am just an extra-ordinary lady who loves music, arts, movies and working on awesomeness.
 Stay fabulous!!
-Here is my portfolio incase you need some help. [gjonn.bitballoon.com](gjonn.bitballoon.com)
+Click portfolio to go to my website incase you need some help.

 ### Contact me